 Books always make an excellent gift but this one is one of my favorites for this age.
 Lots of bright colors and simple images with text.
 It's great to use when helping a toddler learn to talk and I like a good board book material so I can let my kids sit and read on their own too without worrying about the book getting messed up or ruined.
 This is also an excellent book to work on language development

 Little People sets are EXCELLENT for the toddler stage.
 Totally safe and easy to hold in little hands.
 If your one year old decides to give them a good chew you don't need to worry about choking but they are also fun as they get older and are able to do pretend play.
-I love the animal sets for both boys and girls and this set is wonderful at this stage where putting the animals down the slide is fun and engaging.

 Musical toys are always a hit in our home and this is a toy that my older kids enjoy just as much as my toddler.
 The drum sticks make it extra fun and this is a wonderful gift to encourage older siblings to interact with younger siblings.